TheMechanicalBeing/ChatroomFlask/README.md

 Commit 8: I updated code of registration and login page.

 Commit 9: I determined models for database, but database is in .gitignore file (database is not committed) due to data privacy.

+Commit 10: I added number input in register, because I forgot to add an age field.

+Commit 11: I Improved register route and integrated it to database.